Show summary Hide summary

 This first name also evokes solitude and resilience, like a warrior who carries his wounds in silence but never gives up.
 No wonder Sasuke is such a captivating character, he seems straight out of a legend where every step costs dearly.

 A funny thing is that Sasuke is a first name so linked to the ninja universe that many associate it directly with Konoha, even without knowing the manga.
-It has become an instant symbol of mystery, agility and silent power.
+It has become an instant symbol of mystery, agility, and silent power.

 And did you know that Sasuke is also an inspiration for some artists and creators in Japan, who choose it for their works because it evokes the “silent hero” and unwavering loyalty?